rice-glaciology/cresis_tutorials/docs/getting-started/file-transfer.md

 !!! danger "`--delete` deletes"
     `rsync --delete` makes the destination match the source, removing anything else.
-On a shared filesystem with `umask 002` you have permission to delete other people's files.
-Run it with `--dry-run` first, every time.
+On a shared filesystem with `umask 002` you have permission to delete other people's local files at Rice (really important for download to shared machine in our lab).

 ### Pull only the small things